How Singing Can Make You Healthy And Happy

 When Daddy was in his early sixties, he was diagnosed with diabetes and put on medication and shots of insulin.
 Mama worked hard to keep him on a healthy diet which wasn't easy back then.

 He developed ulcers on the bottom of his right foot.
-I would bathe his feet in warm water and after drying them, massage the feet to help circulation.
+I would bathe his feet in warm water and after drying them I gave each foot a massage to help the circulation.
 One day we noticed his foot was discolored.
-Then it began to turn black and he was hospitalized.
+Then it began to turn black and he was soon hospitalized.

 Make The Choice to Sing